bitwalker/timex/README.md

 ## Migrating

 If you have been using Timex pre-3.x, and you are looking to migrate, it will be fairly painless as long as you review the `CHANGELOG.md` file and make note of anything that has changed which you are using.
 In almost every single case, the functionality has simply moved, or is accessed slightly differently.
-In some cases behaviour has changed, but the old behaviour can be acheived manually.
+In some cases behaviour has changed, but the old behaviour can be achieved manually.
 For those things which were removed or are no longer available, it is almost certainly because those things are no longer recommended, or no longer make sense for this library.
 If I have missed something, or there is a good justification for re-adding something which was removed, I'm always open to discussing it on the issue tracker.

 ### Overview of 3.x changes